ameer-bauer/dice_cup/README.md

      two Sets each containing three Dice Groups of two six-sided dice, or "2{3[2(d6)]}".

-  -t Print the total sum of the Group rolls in a Set; listed as "Group Total".
+  -t Print the total sum of the Group rolls in a Set; listed as "Set Total".
+     If '-t' is used in Quiet Mode, a new line with the Set Total will be shown below each Set's result list as a single integer.

 OUTPUT FORMAT
   Note that dice_cup has two modes of output:

-    1) Standard Mode: will print the Set number, a single line for each dice roll in the Group, the "Ideal Average" (probabilistic), and the "Group Average" (actual roll outcome).
-NOTE: if the '-t' flag is set, then the Group Total will be printed the line after the Group Average.
+    1) Standard Mode: will print the Set number, a single line for each dice roll in the Group, the "Ideal Average" (probabilistic), and the "Set Average" (actual roll outcome).
+If the '-t' flag is set, then the "Set Total" will be printed the line after the Set Average.

        The dice_cup Standard Mode output format is as follows: